-Except as provided in Section 420.120, a Complaint must be filed with the Commission in person, by United States mail, with appropriate postage prepaid, or by private messenger service.
+Except as provided in Section 420.120, a Complaint must be filed with the Commission in person, by electronic mail (e-mail), by United States mail, with appropriate postage prepaid, er-by private messenger service, or by submission of an online form.
 A Complaint shall be considered filed upon receipt thereof by the Commission.
 The Complaint must be in writing and verified.
 The Commission may waive any of the requirements in this paragraph upon a showing of extraordinary circumstances.
+(Amended 9-7-23)